EcoPro-Systems/Kelp-Forest-Projection/README.md

 ## To Do
+- Projection results at each location
+- netcdf file of projection file (every location)
-- Compute T0 for N/S region, 3 regions is too noisy in middle
+- Compute T0 for N/S region
-- Change from mean kelp prediction to max kelp prediction (2 output MLP or OLS?)
-- maximum area in each location vs time series, annual max?
+- Update tables